unparalleled-js/docs-1/docs/api-mgmt/api-endpoints.md

 To the right of the **Parameters** section, there is a **Try it out** button.
 This can be used to make a REST call to the endpoint for testing purposes.

 The input parameters can be entered in the **Parameters** section of the endpoint description.
-Frequently the **Example value** shown in the endpoint description will suffice for a test.
+Often, the **Example value** shown in the endpoint description will suffice for a test.
 For example:

 ![Parameter input](~@img/api-mgmt/test-endpoint-parameters.png)
 *Parameters input*